-However, there are a few things you should take into consideration to help you choose the most suitable natural medicine.
+However, there are a few things you should take into consideration to help you choose the most suitable integrative medicine.
 That’s where understanding herbal extracts plays a crucial role.

 Extraction is the process of drawing out the particular compounds in a plant or herb that are believed to be responsible for the medicinal properties.
 And that extraction process can be complicated.
-While this complexity is what can be behind the benefits of natural medicines, it can make consistency more difficult.
+While this complexity is what can be behind the benefits of medicines with naturally sourced active ingredients, it can make consistency more difficult.

 A standardised extract can help reduce this product variability.
 Standardisation means that specified compounds (or ‘markers’) of an herbal ingredient are measured to a specified concentration or amount and the same rigorous manufacturing process and specification is adhered to for every single batch.